ABOUT THE BARBADOS REGIMENT

-The Regiment received its first stand of colours in 1953.
-These colours were later changed after the country gained Independence in 1979.
+The Regiment received its first stand of Colours in 1953.
+These colours were later changed in 1979, after the country gained Independence in 1966.

 On the 15th of August 1979 the Barbados Defence Force was formed and the officers of the Barbados Regiment were given the option of joining full time or remaining on the reserve.

 Today the Barbados Regiment is the land force component of the Barbados Defence Force and its mission is “To conduct an array of land-based operations in support of the achievement of the BDF’s aims, objectives and priorities.”

 The Regiment is comprised of a number of sub-units and is responsible for the execution of land operations.
 The Regiment provides military aid to the Civil Power, Civil Ministries and Civilian Community, and is an integral part of the nation’s disaster response and management system.